shashwatah/almanac/README.md

    └── Gemfile.lock
    ```

 > Note: I would advise against relying on this repository.
-It will not be updated frequently since the website relies on a different repo.
-Also, you will encounter file not found errors upon execution since this repos does not contain images for 'binge' and 'sketches' pages.
+It will not be updated frequently since the website relies on a different repo(private).
+Also, you will encounter file not found errors upon execution since this repo does not contain images for 'binge' and 'sketches' pages.

 ## Refs